Rudr-krishna/Final_Sem_Project/README.md

     - Each model is trained and tested on one year of historical stock data for each company.
     - Performance metrics are compared to analyze which model performs best.
     - Evaluation includes error metrics tables and actual vs predicted graph visualizations.
-    - Visual results for one representative company are shown in the report, with results for the remaining companies included in the appendix.

 ## Technology Stack